Johnson (knee) won't carry an injury designation in Sunday's game against the Colts.

 Johnson remains under the NFL's concussion protocol, but is considered on track and ready to play Monday against the Ravens, Aaron Wilson of the Houston Chronicle reports.
 Head coach Bill O'Brien was "encouraged" by Johnson's participation, adding that the cornerback is trending toward being able to play Week 12.

-Johnson (knee) is unlikely to return to practice this week, Aaron Wilson of the Houston Chronicle reports.
+Johnson remains under the NFL's concussion protocol and didn't practice Wednesday, Aaron Wilson of the Houston Chronicle reports.

 |Year||Team||G||Fum||Lost||Fum Forced||Own Rec||Opp Rec||Yds||Tot Rec||TD|